hm-lang/core/proposals/lazy_initialization.md

 ## Usage in function arguments and return values

-Lazy initialization will be used internally to define default input arguments, and/or short-circuit their initialization:
+Lazy initialization will be used internally to define default input arguments, and/or short-circuit their initialization, in the case that their calculation is complicated:
+[TODO: revisit -- we don't want pointer-like arguments unless specified]

 ```
     FN doSomething(INT x = somethingComplicated(), DBL z)